New charter school Des Moines Prep wants close ties with business community

 Kathy A. Bolten Mar 18, 2025 | 3:50 pm

 Des Moines Prep is one of six charter schools expected to open in Iowa in August, boosting the number of charter schools in the state to 13.
-Legislation signed into law in 2021 sparked the increase in charter schools in Iowa.
-That year, lawmakers passed House File 813, which expanded who can open a charter school in the state.
+Four others are expected to open in August 2026.

-Students from all over Central Iowa have submitted enrollment applications to Des Moines Prep, said Lakis, who most recently served as principal of Woodward-Granger High School.
+Students from all over Central Iowa have submitted enrollment applications to Des Moines Prep, Lakis said.

 “I think the common denominator between the [applicants] is that they are all ambitious students who want to be challenged,” he said.
 “They don’t want to get lost in the shuffle of a really big district where they might not get the personalized attention that they feel that they deserve.”